firesim/firesim/docs/source/workloadConfig.rst

 host-init
 ^^^^^^^^^^^^^^
-A script to run natively on your host (i.e., them machine where you invoked FireMarshal) from the workload source directory each time you explicitly build this workload.
+A script to run natively on your host (i.e., the machine where you invoked FireMarshal) from the workload source directory each time you explicitly build this workload.
 This option may include arguments for the script, e.g.
 ``"host-init" : "foo.sh bar baz"``.